-If your skills and knowledge if comparable to others in your field, think about any special element that you have that no other candidate can brag about.
+Comparing your skills and knowledge to others in your field, think about any special element that you have that no other candidate can brag about.
 Maybe it’s your outstanding achievements with a recent employer.
 Maybe you have worked with some well-known companies or clientele.

 Whatever this is – accentuate those details in your resume in an effort to help set you apart.